kang-wu/SkySensePlusPlus/README.md

 *\* for time-series data.*

 ## Code
-We will release the code and pretrain weights after company's open-source approval.
+We will release the code and pretraining weights after company's open-source approval.

 ## Acknowledgments
 - [antmmf](https://github.com/alipay/Ant-Multi-Modal-Framework)